ethereum/fv-blog/_posts/2020-12-10-symbolic-execution-with-ds-test.md

 the literature as "Bounded Model Checking".

 Strategies for exhaustive proofs involving dynamically bounded looping behaviour do exist, but are not supported by `ds-test`.
-They are however available in other tools, for example in the chc engine of solc's [SMTChecker](https://docs.soliditylang.org/en/v0.7.5/security-considerations.html#formal-verification)).
+They are however available in other tools (for example in the chc engine of solc's [SMTChecker](https://docs.soliditylang.org/en/v0.7.5/security-considerations.html#formal-verification)).